waynegraham/registry.clir.org/_projects/2015-first-citizen-remembered-the-papers-of-john-bigelow.md

 ---
 layout: project
-title: "First Citizen Remembered: The Papers of John Bigelow and the Nation at Home and Abroad, 1833-1911"
+title: First Citizen Remembered: The Papers of John Bigelow and the Nation at Home and Abroad, 1833-1911
 ---